dgaydukov/raw-java-network/README.md

 TCP using these 2 number to understand if some packets are lost
 4. When somebody decides to close connection he sends `FIN`
 ![wireshark TCP close](/data/wireshark-tcp-close-connection.png)

+##### TCP NIO
+* selector - monitors many channels and understand when a channel is available for data transfers
+* with selector - single thread can be used to manage multiple channels
+* for TCP socket - we have to create new thread to each connected client, [TCP Socket](/src/main/java/com/network/raw/tcp/socket/App.java), but with selector we can handle all clients in a single thread
+* we register multiple channels in single selector - when I/O happens, selector notify us
+* `FileChannels` can't be used with selector, because it can't be switched into non-blocking mode, like socket channels

 ##### Java WebSocket
 * websocket is application level protocol (similar to HTTP) that runs on top of TCP